-- Individual consultations offering strategies and options to help a visitor resolve his/her issues and analyzing the entire scope and ramifications of the issues involved to develop effective strategies and action plans, - General information answering questions regarding policy, procedures and practices or referring faculty to specific departments or policies and procedures relevant to their expressed concerns, - Group facilitation and/or informal mediation meeting with two or more faculty members to analyze common concerns, encouraging positive communication between and among colleagues and supervisors, or within departmental units for improved workplace relationships and productivity, and - Shuttle diplomacy wherein the Ombuds (with the permission of the visitor) serves as a go-between for third party intervention to clarify issues and facilitate resolutions between individuals.
+- Individual consultations Offering strategies and options to help a visitor resolve his/her issues and analyzing the entire scope and ramifications of the issues involved to develop effective strategies and action plans, - General information Answering questions regarding policy, procedures and practices or referring faculty to specific departments or policies and procedures relevant to their expressed concerns, - Group facilitation and/or informal mediation Meeting with two or more faculty members to analyze common concerns, encouraging positive communication between and among colleagues and supervisors or within departmental units for improved workplace relationships and productivity, and - Shuttle diplomacy wherein the ombuds (with the permission of the visitor) serves as a go-between for third party intervention to clarify issues and facilitate resolutions between individuals.

-Faculty Development / Informational Events:
+Faculty Development / Informational Events

-The Faculty Ombuds presented an informational session, entitled Handling Conflict with Competency, through CeTeal in Spring 2015 and presented an expanded version of this session at the CCU Academic Leadership Seminar in June 2015.
-This inaugural Seminar fills a longtime gap or omission in the training and development of new CCU mid-level administrators.
+The faculty ombuds presented an informational session, entitled Faculty Collegiality, through CeTEAL in Spring 2016 and presented an ombuds services seminar at the CCU Academic Leadership Seminar in June 2016.
+This seminar adds to the education and training development of new CCU mid-level administrators.

-During Fall 2014 New Faculty Orientation, the Ombuds staffed an EXPO table distributing brochures and general information about CCU ombuds services.
+During Fall 2015 New Faculty Orientation, the ombuds staffed an EXPO table distributing brochures and general information about CCU ombuds services.
 Increasingly, new faculty members are more familiar with or aware of ombuds services and their beneficial role in the workplace.
-The Spring 2015 Ombuds survey showed 84% of the 114 respondents found out about the ombuds office, largely through three methods: a faculty colleague, the faculty senate, or the new faculty orientation.
+The Spring 2016 ombuds survey showed that the majority of respondents found out about the ombuds office, largely through three methods: a faculty colleague, the Faculty Senate, or the new faculty orientation.

-Campus Service:
+Campus Service

-The Ombuds contributed as a member of the ad hoc committee to review and revise the Faculty Manual.
-Several recommended revisions were forwarded to the Senate and subsequently approved, including a motion to create a standing committee of the Senate with this continuing purpose of reviewing and improving the Faculty Manual.
+The ombuds continues to contribute as a member of the now standing committee to review and revise the Faculty Manual.
+Several recommended revisions were forwarded to the Faculty Senate and subsequently approved with the continuing purpose of reviewing and improving the Faculty Manual.

-The Ombuds continued to participate in the CCU Anti-Bullying Working Group and continues to pursue reliable methods of measuring and assessing campus climate.
-Some faculty members of the group are preparing a survey instrument to gather relevant data about bullying and related workplace behaviors.
+The ombuds continues to keep informed about the CCU Anti-Bullying Working Group and researching reliable methods of measuring and assessing campus climate.

-The development of a Faculty/ Staff discussion Board was announced by the Provost as another vehicle by which faculty and staff can lodge concerns, questions and comments on workplace issues.
+The development of a Faculty/ Staff Discussion Board was announced by the Provost as another vehicle by which faculty and staff can lodge concerns, questions and comments on workplace issues.
 To date the online Board has had minimal use and should be re-evaluated regularly for effectiveness.

-The Ombuds assisted Eileen Soisson in Module 5: Assisting with Difficult Situations of the "Feel the Teal" initiative and developed case studies for participants' use and discussion.
-The ombuds was invited by Associate Provost, Dr. John Beard, to present information about ombuds services and trends to the New Chairs Academy in January 2015.
+The ombuds was invited by Associate Provost John Beard to present information about ombuds services and trends to the New Chairs Academy in January 2016.

-Satisfaction Survey:
+Satisfaction Survey

-The annual spring Faculty Ombuds survey administered by the Office of Institutional Research, Assessment and Analysis yielded 114 respondents compared to 96 respondents the previous year.
-This Spring 2015 Ombuds survey showed that 80% of those who contacted the ombuds office last year were satisfied or very satisfied with the services provided.
+The annual spring ombuds survey administered by the Office of Institutional Research, Assessment and Analysis yielded 143 respondents compared to 114 respondents the previous year.
+The Spring 2016 survey showed that approximately 80% of those who contacted the ombuds office last year were satisfied or very satisfied with the services provided.
 About one-third of these responded that if they had not used the ombuds office, then they would NOT have talked to anyone about the issue.
 Another third responded that they would have brought the issue up through a formal channel.
 Another 13% noted they would have left the University.
 The results of this survey (without the "comments section" so as to insure anonymity and confidentiality) are noted in Appendix A of this report.
 Appendix B of this report compares five years of ombuds survey responses.

-Ombuds Training:
+Ombuds Training